revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 <details><summary> <b>Show Answer</b> </summary>

 > - Dynamic arrays (also known as a growable array, resizable array or mutable array ) offer a big improvement, i.e., automatic resizing.
-> - An array has a fixed size, so you always have to specify the number of elements your array will hold ahead of time.
+> - An array has a fixed size.So,you always have to specify the number of elements your array will hold ahead of time.
 However, a dynamic array expands as you add more elements to it and you need not determine the size ahead of time.

 </details>